Leaving so soon?

 - Legalisation by the appropriate government authorities in the country where the document will be used.

 How do you attest a UK document for the UAE?

 If you have a document from the UK that you wish to use for official purposes in the UAE then there are three or four steps required, depending on the document.

 - Certification – When required, the original document is presented to a registered UK solicitor.
-They then make a copy of the document, before stamping and signing the copy to verify that it is a true copy of the original.
-This step is not applicable for Birth, Marriage & Death certificates as the attestation stamps are affixed to the original document.
+They may then make a copy of the document, before stamping and signing the copy to verify that it is a true copy of the original.
+This step is not applicable for Birth, Marriage & Death certificates (and certain other documents) as the attestation stamps are affixed to the original document.

 - Apostille from the Foreign, Commonwealth & Development Office (FCDO) – The FCDO affix an apostille to the document to prove that it is a genuine UK-issued document.

 - Consular Stamp from the UAE Embassy in London – The UAE Embassy check the document and verify that it can legitimately be used in the UAE by affixing their consular stamp.

 - Attestation by the Ministry of Foreign Affairs (MoFA) in the UAE – This is usually the final step of the process and your document can then be used legally in the UAE.